Therapeutic Effects of Prebiotics on Constipation: A Schematic Review

 Prebiotic, idiopathic constipation, dysbiosis, galactan, fructan, gastrointestinal microbiome.

-Division of Gastroenterology & Hepatology, Department of Internal Medicine, East Carolina University, Greenville, NC 27834, Department of Internal and Pediatric Medicine, East Carolina University, Greenville, NC 27834, Assistant Professor of Clinical Medicine, University of Missouri, Division of Gastroenterology and Hepatology, Columbia, MO 65211, Assistant Professor of Clinical Medicine, University of Missouri, Division of Gastroenterology and Hepatology, Columbia, MO 65211
+Division of Gastroenterology & Hepatology, Department of Internal Medicine, East Carolina University, Greenville, NC 27834, Department of Internal and Pediatric Medicine, East Carolina University, Greenville, NC 27834, Department of Internal Medicine, University of Missouri, Division of Gastroenterology and Hepatology, Columbia, MO 65211, Department of Internal Medicine, University of Missouri, Division of Gastroenterology and Hepatology, Columbia, MO 65211

 Read Full-Text article